cherti/remarkable-cli-tooling/README.md

 Files are identified by their visible name and their parent folder, if this is not unambiguously possible, resync.py will error out.
 By default all files will be copied anew to the remarkable (unless for example `-s` is specified).
 Folders are never recreated, they are only created if they don't already exist.

+For the full set of options, refer to `resync.py --help`:

 	usage: resync.py [-h] [-o <folder>] [-r <IP or hostname>] [--transfer-dir <directory name>] [--dry-run] [-s] [--overwrite] [--overwrite_doc_only] [--debug] [documents ...]